Updated

 3. Can families sue on behalf of deceased victims?

 In many cases, yes.
-If your family member died from cancer or another disease after being exposed to Camp Lejeune’s toxic water, you may be able to bring a wrongful death lawsuit on their behalf.
+If your family member died from cancer or another disease after being exposed to Camp Lejeune’s toxic water, you should be able to bring a wrongful death lawsuit on their behalf.

 4. How much money can I win?